Basics

 - Add category/custom taxonomy to post permalinks

-- Change hierarchical slugs to non-hierarchical (Remove parent slugs)
+- Hierarchical permalinks (Remove parent slugs)

 - Add custom fields to permalinks